-New runestones are always being created or discovered by members of the Runesmith's Guild.
-Magic items are a popular field of study, meaning an easy way to create your own runestones is to use the properties of your favorite magic items!
-Who knows, maybe there is a bounty offered by the guild for such items, or perhaps it will accept donations of magic items for study, offering the donor a runestone imbued with its magical properties once they have been decoded.
+New runestones are always being created or discovered by members of the Runesmith's Guild!
+Magic items are a popular field of study, meaning an easy way to create your own runestones is to use the properties of your favorite magic items.
+Who knows, maybe a bounty is offered by the guild for magic items with undiscovered properties or will accept donations of such items for study-offering the donor a runestone imbued with its magical properties once they have been decoded.